記事内にプロモーションを含むことがあります

 If you exit Blender without saving your settings, all your customizations will be lost.

-After changing the UI or initial settings in Blender, be sure to "Save Startup File".
+After changing the UI or initial settings in Blender, be sure to “save the startup file”.

 If you change the UI and save the scene, when you open the scene, the UI will be replaced with the settings stored in the scene. (* There is another way to open data without loading the scene’s UI settings. )

-When you start Blender, a scene opens with a square object in the middle, but that was a startup file that had been opened.
+When you start Blender, a scene with a square object in the middle opens, but that was the startup file.

 If you save your preferred initial settings in this startup file, it will be easier to work with Blender in various ways.

-Once you have customized Blender to your liking, remember to "Save Startup File".
+Once you have customized Blender to your liking, remember to “Save the startup file”.

 How to open Blender data without loading the UI